Semantic Exoskeleton

 Is Semantic Exoskeleton the same as SEO?

-No. SEO optimizes for visibility and traffic.
-Semantic Exoskeleton stabilizes authorship identity and definitional boundaries under AI extraction and summarization.
+Semantic Exoskeleton stabilizes authorship identity, definitional boundaries, and citation integrity under AI extraction and summarization.

-What problem does it solve?
+What problem does Semantic Exoskeleton solve?

-It is designed to reduce Semantic Erosion—meaning loss, boundary drift, and attribution degradation—when works are encountered through AI summaries and retrieval systems.
+It is designed to reduce Semantic Erosion — meaning loss, boundary drift, and attribution degradation — when works are encountered through AI summaries and retrieval systems.

 Can AI generate a Semantic Exoskeleton?

-How does it relate to Metadata Expressionism?
+How does Semantic Exoskeleton relate to Metadata Expressionism?

 Metadata Expressionism treats the physical artwork and its structured semantic layer as a unified system.
 The Semantic Exoskeleton is the name for that stabilizing semantic layer.